 Poromon beamed.
 "Yeah!" he chirped.
 "Now you look like the best partner in the world!"

 She lifted her hands and felt the warming metal around her eyes, then looked up at Davis and his cocky smirk.
 Her lip trembled, and her eyes finally spilled over.
 She lunged at Davis and threw her arms around him, bawling like a toddler.

-Davis's legs were still a bit weak from hauling her all the way home, so he scooted around and sat down next to her on the bed, letting her cry as long as she wanted to.
+Davis's legs were still weak from hauling her all the way home, so he sat down next to her on the bed, letting her cry as long as she wanted to.
 His guilt and apprehension melted, his worry over what to say faded.
-This was the right thing.
+He had done the right thing.